mathiasyde/BachelorProject/README.md

 ## Install APK on emulator

-Install the APK file from the prior step.
+Install the APK file from the prior step

 ```bash
 adb install -r android/target/app.apk